MusicGen-Large (3.3B)

 JL Projection Seed 422024 Same projection matrix always

-Signature Dimension 512 Consistent database schema
+Signature Dimension 216 per channel (432 total) Consistent database schema

 Sample Rate 32kHz Matches MusicGen training